 the U.S. See:

 Don't panic!
-The decline is not nearly as bad as is shown in the orange image, but that is the only free graph we could dig up.
+The decline is not nearly as bad as is shown in the image on the left.
+That was the only free graph we could dig up.

-In a 2015-MAY report, the Pew Research Center reported that:
+In an article, the Pew Research Center reported that:

-Among these 7.8% of the population that left Christianity over this seven year interval:
+Among those leaving Christianity over this seven year interval:

 or other world religions.
 The percentage affiliation with non-Christian faiths rose from 4.7% to 5.9% (1.2 percentage points) over the same seven year interval.

-- left organized religion entirely and became secularists, or
+left organized religion entirely and became secularists, agnostics, or atheists;

-- simply became NOTAs: NOT Affiliated with any religion.
+simply became NOTAs: those NOT Affiliated with any religion.

-War II, this same process had been observed in other countries, like the UK,
+War II, this same process had been observed in other countries, including the UK,

 other European countries, Australia, Canada, and New Zealand.